toolleeo/cli-apps/README.md

 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [gnuplot](https://www.explainshell.com/explain/1/gnuplot) - Generate two and three dimensional plots of data.
+* [IRedis](https://github.com/laixintao/iredis) - Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.
+* [lowcharts](https://github.com/juan-leon/lowcharts) - lowcharts is meant to be used in those scenarios where we have numerical data in text files that we want to display in the terminal to do a basic analysis.
+* [osmf](https://github.com/codesoap/osmar) - OpenStreetMap find - A simple command line tool to explore OSM data.
+* [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
+* [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
+* [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.
+* [WOPR](https://github.com/yaronn/wopr) - A simple markup language for creating rich terminal reports, presentations and infographic.
+* [zq](https://zed.brimdata.io/docs/commands/zq/) - A command-line tool that uses the Zed language for pipeline-style search and analytics.
+It can query a variety of data formats (CSV, JSON, etc.) in files, over HTTP, or in S3 storage.

+## <a name="data-management-json"></a>Data management - JSON/YAML/etc.

+Tools to manage data files in JSON/YAML and similar formats.

 * [gojq](https://github.com/itchyny/gojq) - Pure Go implementation of jq.
 * [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
 * [gron](https://github.com/tomnomnom/gron) - gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.
 * [GROQ](https://github.com/sanity-io/groq-cli) - The CLI tool consumes both JSON and NDJSON documents.
 You can pass in data from a local file, or from piping to standard input.
-* [IRedis](https://github.com/laixintao/iredis) - Interactive Redis: A Cli for Redis with AutoCompletion and Syntax Highlighting.
+* [jiq](https://github.com/fiatjaf/jiq) - jid on jq - interactive JSON query tool using jq expressions.
 * [jp](https://github.com/therealklanni/jp) - A tiny commandline tool for parsing JSON from any source.
 * [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [jqp](https://github.com/noahgorstein/jqp) - A TUI playground for exploring jq.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
-* [lowcharts](https://github.com/juan-leon/lowcharts) - lowcharts is meant to be used in those scenarios where we have numerical data in text files that we want to display in the terminal to do a basic analysis.
-* [osmf](https://github.com/codesoap/osmar) - OpenStreetMap find - A simple command line tool to explore OSM data.
-* [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
-* [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
-* [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.
 * [underscore-cli](https://github.com/ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.
-* [WOPR](https://github.com/yaronn/wopr) - A simple markup language for creating rich terminal reports, presentations and infographic.
 * [yq](https://github.com/mikefarah/yq) - Portable command-line YAML processor.
-* [zq](https://zed.brimdata.io/docs/commands/zq/) - A command-line tool that uses the Zed language for pipeline-style search and analytics.
-It can query a variety of data formats (CSV, JSON, etc.) in files, over HTTP, or in S3 storage.

 ## <a name="data-management-tabular"></a>Data management - Tabular data